MatiasFrank/scalgoproto/doc/schema.md

 ### Enum

 An enum defines a set with a fixed number of values.
-An enum can either be named or brief as in the examples below:
+An enum can either be named or ??brief?? as in the examples below:

     enum MyEnum {
         value1,